hengloem/hengloem.github.io/README.md

 8. **Mobile-First**: Emphasizes responsive design and mobile optimization
 9. **Accessibility**: Highlights WCAG compliance
 10. **Future-Proof**: Ready for 2025 web standards and trends

-The README now better represents the professional quality of the 2025 portfolio and provides comprehensive documentation for both users and developers.